sanchveda/fetch_NLP/README.md

 # fetch_NLP

-Run the main.py and login.html
+#Run the main.py and login.html.